MuskanJain09/Target-vs-Actual-Analysis-Power-BI/README.md

 # Target-vs-Actual-Analysis-Power-BI
-Comparison of Target vs Actual vs Forcast performance.
+Comparison of sales, cost and profit of current year with last year.
+Analysis of Actual vs Target vs forecast.